marketplacer/PercentageMargin/README.md

 ## How it works

-For those who are interested this is how the library works under the hood.
+For those who are curious this is how the library works under the hood.
 Percentage-based constraints can be easily created in the storyboard.
 For example, suppose we want to create a *10% trailing margin* constraint.
 This is how it is done:

 1. Create a *trailing* constraint between your view and its superview.